JosiahParry/sdf/README.md

 }
 ```

-To use this function let’s sample 25 random points from the originally
+To use this function let’s sample 25 random points from the original sf
-sf geometry and join on the region data to it.
+geometry and join on the region data to it.

 ``` r
 pnt_sample <- sf::st_sample(guerry, 25)